bstefanescu/qutejs/web/doc/docs/attributes/q.md

 ### `closestVM()`

 Get the closest `ViewModel` instance from this rendering context.
-If the component rendered by the rendering context is a functional component it will return the closest `ViewModel` component containing the current component.
+If the component rendered by the rendering context is a template component it will return the closest `ViewModel` component containing the current component.

 ## Reactivity in custom directives